alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

   * run *Ubuntu Xenial Xerus*
   * and want *Tor*
   * and version *stable*
+  * and read what is now on the page.
 * Configure the APT repositories for Tor
   * I recommend that you add the Tor repos to the end of config file
   * I am not sure whether it makes a difference, but there was weirdness, once